-The high level objective of the ART cluster was to build the fundamental bases of a new real-time software technology that can provide a more efficient and predictable support to the development of future embedded systems, characterized by high complexity and dynamic behavior.
-In particular, the new software technology should
+The high level objective of this cluster is to build the fundamental basis of a new real-time software technology that can provide a more efficient and predictable support to the development of future embedded systems, characterized by high complexity dynamic behaviour and distributed organisation.
+In particular, the new software technology should:

-- support scalability to facilitate the porting of control applications to different platforms; - simplify the management of resources to control the growing complexity of embedded systems; - increase programming flexibility, for specifying functional and performance requirements to simplify test and verification; - increase system adaptivity to react to environmental changes, still providing a sufficient level of performance; - be robust to tolerate transient and permanent overloads conditions due to wrong design assumptions or unpredictable changes.
+- support scalability to facilitate the porting of control applications to different platforms; - simplify the management of resources to control the growing complexity and distribution of embedded systems; - take advantage of parallel processing platforms, such as multicores, in order to satify timing and adaptity requirements; - be light-weight to opimize the usage of scarce resuources in tiny embedded computing devices; - increase programming flexibility, for specifying functional and performance requirements to simplify test and verification; - enable run-time reconfigurability and functionality updates to deal with the dynamics and ubiquitous nature of the supporting computing infrastructure; - increase programming productivity, by raising the level of abstraction of the resource management services; - increase system adaptivity to react to environmental changes, still providing a sufficient level of performance; - be robust to tolerate transient and permanent overload conditions due to wrong design assumptions or unpredictable changes.

-All these objectives have been achieved by the cluster and had a concrete impact on European industry to reduce time to market and improve software realiability and testabilty.
-To support industry in such a transition phase, new tools, algorithms and kernel mechanisms have been provided.
-In this respect, the ART cluster played an active role, acting as a bridge between the academic and the industrial world, especially in the domain of consumer electronics, robotics, and telecommunications.
+Such features would have a concrete impact on European industry to reduce time to market, and improve software reliability and testability.
+To support industry in such a transition phase, new tools, algorithms and kernel mechanisms must be also provided.
+In this respect, this cluster is playing an active role, acting as a bridge between the academic and the industrial world, especially in the domain of consumer electronics, robotics, industrial automation, telecommunications, and the so called cyber-physical systems.

-A successful means for achieving such goals was to develop a research platform for real-time systems to share competencies, resources, and tools targeting at the development of control applications with performance and timing requirements.
-The use of a shared platform was crucial for experimenting new real-time software technology, including novel scheduling algorithms, resource management techniques, energy-aware policies and overload handling approaches to increase robustness and predictability.
-Such shared platform also facilitated the transfer of research results to industry, as it allowed teaching practical knowledge of concepts and techniques.
-In addition, several solutions were developed and tested in parallel in different partner sites, allowing the evaluation of the most appropriate approach for specific applications.
+A means to achieve such a goal is to develop a research platform for real-time systems to share competencies, resources, and tools targeting at the development of applications, such as control systems, with performance and timing requirements.
+The use of a shared platform is essential for experimenting new real-time software technology, including novel scheduling algorithms, resource management techniques, communication paradigms, energy-aware policies and overload handling approaches to increase robustness and predictability.
+A shared platform also facilitates the transfer of research results to industry, as it allows teaching practical knowledge of concepts and techniques.
+In addition, several solutions can be developed and tested in parallel in different partner sites, allowing the evaluation of the most appropriate approach for specific applications.